iyifr/iyi/src/content/blog/Bad Advice.md

 Structured study of a wide range of concepts <> Hands-on practice.

-The way to truly learn is to absolutely immerse yourself in *quality* learning material and accumulate hours of practice.

 I read this [reply](https://x.com/cramforce/status/1824502095338409987) to a tweet by the CTO of vercel

 > Collect programming hours like pilots collect flight hours.